-Enrolled in an entrepreneurship class at Emerson College in Massachusetts in 2010, Evy Chen was challenged to come up with an idea for a new company.
-Cold brew coffee, just entering the mainstream, intrigued her—the flavor profile, the clean, smooth taste.
-She wondered: Could tea be cold brewed?
+Evy Chen was enrolled in an entrepreneurship class at Emerson College in Massachusetts in 2010 when she was challenged to develop an idea for a new company.
+Just entering the mainstream, cold brew coffee intrigued her—the flavor profile and clean, smooth taste.
+She wondered: Could tea be cold-brewed?

 A Google search for “cold brew tea” brought up next to nothing, remembers Chen, who emigrated to the United States from China when she was 14 years old.
 She purchased the domain coldbrewtea.com and registered the related social media handles.